sheerun/knex-migrate/README.md

 npm install --save knex-migrate
 ```

+You should also install `knex` as it's a peer dependency of this package.

 ## Usage

 First, init project with `knex init`, add migrations with `knex migrate:make`, and then: